ryanshatch/Rugs-and-Scams.db/README.md

 # Scam-Bait
-All things of baiting scammers
+All things of baiting scammers.